-Every single day, almost without fail, the poetry lessons draw more folks to this blog than any other article (with the two most frequently accessed posts being Writing a Diamante Poem and Cinquain Poetry).
+The poetry lessons draw more folks to this blog than just about any other article (with the two most frequently accessed posts being Writing a Diamante Poem and Cinquain Poetry).

 What Is Haiku?